-Shoulder injuries are reported as one of the most common cause of lameness and decreased performance in agility dogs.
+Shoulder injuries are reported as one of the most common causes of lameness and decreased performance in agility dogs.
 While some shoulder injuries are more obvious in nature, any subtle front limb lameness, or unexplained change in performance, warrants further examination.

 A survey of 1600 agility dog owners found that shoulder injuries were the most common injury and accounted for 20% of all agility injuries.
 Border Collies were most likely to be injured, with 15% of their injuries affecting the shoulder.
 While Border Collies were most likely to be injured, Shetland Sheepdog and Australian Shepherds more frequently injured their shoulders, accounting for 24% and 26% of their injuries, respectively.
 27% of all shoulder injuries occurred on the A-frame and 17% occurred on the bar jump.
 Anecdotally, weave poles are also commonly implicated in shoulder injuries.